mikeizbicki/gitlearn/README.md

 ## checking your overall grade

-You can use the `scripts/calcgrade.sh` script to calculate your whole grade for the course.
+You can use the `calcgrade.sh` script to calculate your whole grade for the course.
-This script automatically downloads the latest version of your repo, inspects the grade you received on each assignment, and calculates your current and final grades for the course.
+This script automatically downloads the latest version of your grades repo, inspects the grade you received on each assignment, and calculates your current and final grades for the course.

 The `calcgrade.sh` script expects a single argument that corresponds to the UCR netid/CS account of the grade you want to check.
 For example, if you want to find the grade of the `examplestudent` account, you would run:
 ```
-$ ./scripts/calcgrade.sh examplestudent
+$ calcgrade.sh examplestudent
 ```
 and the output looks something like:
 ```
 finding grade for github account examplestudent
 repository exists... fetching ORIGIN